Statistical inference for rough volatility: Minimax Theory: Proof of Theorem

 For the remaining of this Section, we will suppose that $\delta \leq n^{-1/(2H+1)}$ so that $v_n(H) = n^{-1/(4H+2)}$.
-We aim at proving Theorem \ref{thm:lower_multiscale} by a similar strategy to Theorems 2 and 3 of \cite{gloter2007estimation}.
-However, two major differences that require delicate handling here.
-First, we must include the case $H < 1/2$, which was done in \cite{szymanski2022optimal}.
-Secondly, we need to show how our model, somewhat different to the additive noise model of \cite{gloter2007estimation} and \cite{szymanski2022optimal}, can fit in this proof.
-For completeness, we will go through the main ideas of the proof and emphasize when delicate changes need to be undertaken.\\
+We aim at proving Theorem \ref{thm:lower_multiscale} by a similar strategy as Theorems 2 and 3 of \cite{gloter2007estimation}.
+However, two major differences need to be taken into account here.
+First, we must include the case $H < 1/2$, and this is achieved by relying on \cite{szymanski2022optimal}.
+Second, we need to show how our model, somewhat different from the additive noise model of \cite{gloter2007estimation} and \cite{szymanski2022optimal}, can actually fit in their setting.
+For completeness, we will go through the main ideas of the proof and emphasise the major changes that need to be undertaken.\\